rocky-linux/documentation/docs/guides/learning_selinux.md

 | `-v`    | Switch into verbose mode |
 | `-R`    | Apply recursion          |

-To make a context change survive to a restorecon, you have to modify the default file contexts with the `semanage fcontext` command:
+To make a context change survive to a `restorecon`, you have to modify the default file contexts with the `semanage fcontext` command:

 ```
 semanage fcontext -a options file